-- (c) Equity, gender and rights-based approach: Data disaggregated by age, sex, socioeconomic status and geographical region will facilitate identification of vulnerable groups, and their access to effective vector control. - (d) Disability: Effective vector control will avert disability due to debilitating outcomes of vector borne diseases. - (e) Community ownership: All communities will access adequate information, knowledge and skills to ensure their full engagement as equal partners in health. - (f) Efficiency: Rationalized provision and use of services will ensure maximum output for the least amount of resource input in the context of value for money. - (g) Universal health coverage: Vector control to prevent, reduce and eliminate VBDs is essential to the achievement of universal access to health services.
+- (c) Equity, gender and rights-based approach: Data disaggregated by age, sex, socioeconomic status and geographical region will facilitate identification of vulnerable groups, and their access to effective vector control. - (d) Disability: Effective vector control will avert disability due to debilitating outcomes of vector borne diseases. - (e) Community ownership: All communities will access adequate information, knowledge and skills to ensure their full engagement as equal partners in health. - (f) Accountability and sustainability: Mainstreaming potential impacts of VBDs in national policies and plans will be essential to the implementation of appropriate accountability and sustainability measures. - (g) Efficiency: Rationalized provision and use of services will ensure maximum output for the least amount of resource input in the context of value for money. - (h) Universal health coverage: Vector control to prevent, reduce and eliminate VBDs is essential to the achievement of universal access to health services.